 Useful stages:

-Google Ads offline conversion imports can connect later offline outcomes back to the click or call that started the path.
+Google Ads offline conversion imports can connect later offline outcomes back to the click or call that started the path, where the advertiser has an appropriate legal basis, consent where required and a permitted configuration.
 This matters because a seller lead may take weeks or months to become a listing, and a buyer may close after multiple touchpoints.
+Send only the minimum permitted identifiers and stage or value data; do not upload contracts, property documents, free-text notes or other unnecessary personal information.

 Call tracking is useful when phone calls drive appointments.
 Reports should separate branded and non-branded demand, buyer and seller intent, portal and owned sources, and first-time versus repeat or referral contacts.